 It is a magical place where the winter and the wild meets warmth and welcome.
-Nestled between the Purcells and the Canadian Rockies in beautiful BC, the Columbia Valley, sub-region of the East Kootenay region is home to Panorama.
-It’s a ski and golf resort, but there’s more to the mountains up here and loads of adventure activities just waiting to be discovered.
+Nestled between the Purcells and the Canadian Rockies in beautiful BC, the Columbia Valley, sub-region of the East Kootenays is the home of Panorama.
+It is a ski and golf resort, but there’s more to the mountains up here and loads of adventure activities just waiting to be discovered.
 This is where memories are made.
-This place has captured the hearts of those who belong in the mountains.
+Panorama has captured the hearts of those who belong in the mountains.
 It’s been home for those who prefer their feet in high places.
-If you’re one of those people, Owner Direct Vacation Rentals have different kinds of accommodation that will suit solo travelers, couples, families, and groups.
+If you’re one of those people, Owner Direct Vacation Rentals has different kinds of accommodation that will suit solo travelers, couples, families, and groups.

 Do you want plenty of space with a great location and amazing views?
-Owner Direct Vacation Rentals have it all!
-Whether you’re soul searching, out for a romantic getaway, or a family vacation - the rentals can accommodate 3 guests and up.
+Owner Direct Vacation Rentals has it all!
+Whether you’re soul searching, out for a romantic getaway, or a family vacation - the home and condo rentals can accommodate 3 guests and up.
 With plenty of space to spread out, it’s perfectly suited for those who love to ski or golf which is accessible from the front door.
-You’ll enjoy mountain views in an open and bright layout, as well as a large hot tub, fireplace, internet connected flat screen TVs with cable, and well-appointed kitchen - fully equipped to prepare meals with lots of dinnerware, pots and pans, appliances, and a BBQ grill on the patio.
-Salt and pepper, cooking oil, and basic spices are provided by some of the rentals, as well as coffee filters and sugar.
-There are also parking spaces, room for you to hide away your ski gears and bikes.
-Some of the rentals provide laundry soap for the washer and dryer.
-There are also rentals that provide high chair, Pack n’ Play (with mattress), kids dishes, as well as a small selection of toys to make traveling with your little ones a bit easier.
+Enjoy mountain views in an open and bright layout, as well as a large hot tub, fireplace, internet connected flat screen TVs with cable, and a well-appointed kitchen - fully equipped to prepare meals with lots of dinnerware, pots and pans, appliances, and a BBQ grill on the patio.
+Salt and pepper, cooking oil, and basic spices are provided at some of the rentals, as well as coffee filters and sugar.
+There are also parking spaces, room for you to hide away your ski gear and bikes.
+Some of the accommodations even provide laundry soap for the washer and dryer and some provide a high chair, Pack n’ Play (with mattress), kids dishes, as well as a small selection of toys to make traveling with your little ones a bit easier.

 Enjoy Panorama Mountain Resorts’ 4,019ft of vertical and expansive downhill skiing and snowboarding terrain.
 Night skiing is available from late December until the end of the season.
 Cross-country ski at Panorama Nordic Centre, or take the kids on a guided snowshoe tour alongside Toby Creek, which has abundant local wildlife.
 You can take the free shuttle bus to Invermere to access additional restaurants, shops, funky cafes, and galleries.